Scotland's Heat Network Fund: application guidance

 Projects can apply for Heat Trust membership and will receive a Scheme Membership Certificate.
 As a minimum, applicants are expected to have registered as a participant of the Heat Trust and registered the site before the first connections to the heat network are made.

-• whether the project’s procurement approach will prioritise Scottish contractors and supply chain
+- how the project’s procurement approach will encourage and maximise input from Scottish contractors and the Scottish manufacturing supply chain

-• number of full-time equivalent (FTE) jobs to be safeguarded (split by direct employees and contracted workers)
+- the number of full-time equivalent (FTE) jobs, split between direct employees and contracted workers

 7. Grant to be fully drawn down by March 2026

-Grant to be fully drawn down by March 2026 and a commissioning date is provided.
+Grant funding must be fully drawn down by March 2026.

 8. Alignment with the local authority Local Heat and Energy Efficiency Strategy (LHEES)